paigeyeung/exoplanetresearchworkshop/index.md

 <div class="page-display-light" markdown="1">

-## Latest Update (June 9, 2021)
+## Latest Update (June 11, 2021)

 Our 2021 iteration of the Exoplanet Research Workshop has launched!
-View the recording of our first formal large group meeting [here](https://mit.zoom.us/rec/share/We2sKB6VtBwQGxeNLXqiNofJ4ZeVCIGoOaCcyTRcC82QaDZUv9wgqNQExSxyTfs3.z-MwOw5q-ZZmqJXb){:target="_blank"}.
+View our latest meeting recordings [here](/meetings/).

 If you have not yet done so, read the [application document](https://docs.google.com/document/d/1gGFw7xq_9eMRbpl6y2FIfHJqZxXhp9y7tV8SeE9Wasg/edit?usp=sharing){:target="_blank"} and fill out this corresponding [form](https://docs.google.com/forms/d/e/1FAIpQLSe1ZgWNIE9nW2oHUypMrXkaSSMEqOHjPMd2Vmgjn8O1DvdM0w/viewform){:target="_blank"} to get started, and then you'll be approved to proceed with next steps.

-For participants in the 2020 iteration: Here are the links to the working versions of the [transit analyzer](http://exoplanetresearch.netlify.app/transitanalyzer){:target="_blank"} and the [transit submission form](http://exoplanetresearch.netlify.app/transitsubmission){:target="_blank"}.

-For groups that are writing papers, we've posted the paper guidelines [here](/papers/).
+Here are the links to the working versions of the [transit analyzer](http://exoplanetresearch.netlify.app/transitanalyzer){:target="_blank"} and the [transit submission form](http://exoplanetresearch.netlify.app/transitsubmission){:target="_blank"}.
+We've posted the paper guidelines [here](/papers/).
 When you have completed your draft, it will be reviewed by your point person and Kalee (in that order) before it is sent to astronomers.
-The first papers from this workshop will be coming out soon!
+The first paper from this workshop has been submitted to the Journal of the AAVSO!

 As always, please feel free to reach out to your point person for any guidance you need.
 We encourage you to schedule small group meetings to discuss the project and work on tasks within your groups.